gem/oq-engine/doc/getting-started/installation-instructions/universal.md

 $ git --version
 ```
 If you don’t have `git` installed already, macOS will prompt you to install it through the Xcode Command Line Tools; simply follow the instructions.
+Before to run the universal installer  Python 3.11 need to be installed, please see instructions for the :doc:`<macos>`

 ```
 $ git clone https://github.com/gem/oq-engine.git